agriculturedev/guben-cockpit/README.md

 - [Nextcloud](https://nextcloud.com/) for Uploading Images and PDFs
 - [LibreTranslate](https://libretranslate.com/) for Translating into English and Polish, for imported Projects / Events as well as Bookings
 - [Biletado](https://gitlab.opencode.de/biletado) for Displaying and Managing Bookables as well as Events

+Please check their respective Webseites for more Information on how to set them up
+>Every Component can be set up using Docker

 ## Configuration